USA and the UK

 You must leave the country at the end of one academic school year.

 If you are an international university pupil, you can apply for the College and University J1 Visa Student Program.
 This will let you pursue a full-time course of study in the U.S.

 To be eligible, you must be able to support yourself financially.
-To be eligible, you need a written agreement between both your local and the American institutions.
+In addition, you will need a written agreement between both your local and American institutions.

 The J1 Camp Counselor Visa allows foreign post-secondary students to work at summer camps in the U.S.

-Participants are provided with housing and meals and receive fair pay.
+Participants are provided with housing and meals in addition to receiving fair pay.